Stevieag/stevieag.github.io/_posts/2024-04-07-Well-hows-it-going-todate.markdown

 I\'m slowly seeing each troubled step as a lesson, teaching me resilience and fortitude.
 I think I\'m getting easier with the slow pace of my journey, recognising that deep knowledge can\'t be rushed.
 As I continue my training, I am reminded of a quote by Bruce Lee:
 > “I fear not the man who has practised 10,000 kicks once, but I fear the man who has practised one kick 10,000 times.”

-I hope it’s not about how quickly I progress, but rather the depth of understanding and expertise I cultivate along the way.
+I hope it\'s not about how quickly I progress, but rather the depth of understanding and expertise I cultivate along the way.

 So, to my fellow aspiring hackers facing similar struggles, I offer this advice: embrace the journey, celebrate the victories, and learn from the defeats.
 Rome wasn\'t built in a day, and neither is a master hacker.
 Slow progress is still progress, and with perseverance, we will reach our destination.